 - injury victims who do not have medical insurance

-Maryland law does not penalize you when making a civil car accident claim.
+Maryland law does not penalize you when making a civil car accident claim without car insurance.
 You might face a citation and a fine for driving without insurance.
 You also will not have access to PIP insurance or uninsured motorist coverage in the event the other driver has inadequate insurance.
-But it does not impact your civil claim for the injuries you suffered in accident.
+But having no car insurance does not impact your civil claim for the injuries you suffered in the accident.

-In fact, not only does it not limit your ability to bring a claim, the fact that you had no insurance will not be admitted as evidence at trial.
+In fact, not only does it not limit your ability to bring a claim, the fact that you had a car accident without insurance will not be admitted as evidence at trial.

-The take home message: you should not hesitate to bring a personal injury claim because you were uninsured or driving an vehicle that was uninsured at the time of the accident.
+The take home-message: you should not hesitate to bring a personal injury claim because you were uninsured or driving a vehicle that was uninsured at the time of the accident.
 If you have a valid claim, law firms like ours will represent you.
-The same also holds true for failing to have a valid license or driving on a suspended license.
+The same also holds for failing to have a valid license or driving on a suspended license.
 The sole focal point in determining whether you can bring a claim is whether it was your negligence or the other driver's negligence that caused the crash.
 That's it.You Caused the Crash

-If you cause a car accident and it is your fault, you have a problem that is rarely going to have an easy solution.
-Our lawyers are not going to represent you.
+If you cause a car accident and it is your fault, you have a problem that is rarely going to have a simple solution.
+Our lawyers will not represent you.
 There is also not going to be anyone compensating you for your injuries in a tort case.
 There is a lot of talk about a fund in Maryland that pays for your injuries when you are uninsured and injured in a car accident that is your fault.
-The bad news is that fund is an urban legend.
+The bad news is that there is no fund.
+It is an urban legend.

 You are also not going to find a lawyer to represent you in lawyers without charging you a lot of money.
 You are going to have lawyers like our firm bringing a claim against you.
 Still, we are not the ones you should fear the most because we are unlikely to be taking money out of your pocket.

 So what will happen is the person you injured will get paid from their own insurance company.
 But after that settlement or verdict, the insurance company that pays the claim is going to come looking for you.
 Most insurance companies have entire law firms that focus on nothing but these subrogation claims.
-They are going to call you, mark up your credit, and maybe even sue you until you reach an agreement with them.
+They are going to call you and mark up your credit.
+They may sue you until you reach an agreement with them.
 They are generally not going to require that you pay them the entire amount.
 But they are going to want something and they are going to try to make you miserable until you do.

 Outside of paying them, there is no magic elixir to get them to stop.
-You might be a really nice person and it is unfortunate this is happening to you.
+You might be a nice person and, unfortunately, this is happening to you.
 But, ultimately, you did not have insurance, you hurt someone, and they are going to do their best to make you pay.

-If you were injured but you do not have medical insurance, you lawyers will likely be able to find you doctors who can help you get better who do not demand money up front for their services.
-It is always better to use your own doctors and referrals from your own doctors in getting medical care because insurance companies love to make a federal case out of the idea that you were referred for treatment by your attorney.
-But judge and juries understand that some people realistically cannot do that.
-More to the point: you have no choice.
-If your hurt and need medical treatment, you have to do what you can to get the treatment you need.Do You Need a Lawyer?
+If you were injured but do not have medical insurance, your lawyers will likely be able to find you, doctors, who can help you get better and who do not demand money upfront for their services.
+It is always better to use your doctors.
+Or get a referral from your doctor.
+Why not use the doctor your lawyer suggests.
+Because insurance companies love to make a federal case out of the idea that you were referred for treatment by your attorney.